daseinpwt/zoj/README.md

 # daseinpwt's solutions for ZOJ
+## Welcome to ZOJ
+ZOJ is an online judge system maintained by Zhejiang University ACM/ICPC Team.
+It allows people to solve algorithm problems online.

 ## C++11
 C++11 features are used in some places.
 It is always safe to compile the programs with '-std=c++11' flag.